A woman sitting on a couch, clutching her leg in discomfort

 • Increased inflammation.
 Alcohol can increase inflammation in the body.
 Chronic inflammation can exacerbate muscle stiffness and pain.

-As we can see, alcohol’s connection to leg pain might seem like a stretch, but it’s very real!
-Even if we’re wearing slippers and lounging on the couch, a night of drinking can end up being a real “pain in the legs.”
+So, does alcohol cause leg cramps?
+As we can see, the connection between alcohol and muscle pain might seem like a stretch, but it’s very real!
+Even if we’re wearing slippers and lounging on the couch, a boozy night can end up being a real “pain in the legs,” leaving us with sore muscles after drinking.

 Alcohol and Restless Leg Syndrome: Tracking the Connection